What Kind of Counseling Do You Do?

 Do You Accept Insurance?

-Simply put: we highly value privacy and confidentiality in the counseling process.
+No…although, better put we highly value privacy and confidentiality in the counseling process.
 We are not sure what may or may not happen with your personal information gained by insurance companies.
 Further, we have found that many times either counseling services are dictated by the particular insurance company’s plans (packages) which may restrict the provider (i.e. counselor) and client to a limited number of sessions, a specific list of disorders (or problems) of which some are covered and some are not (depending on the plan) or certain counseling needs (e.g. couples counseling) are not considered at all.
 There may also be many times that the provider has to “embellish” a client’s symptoms to have a favorable diagnosis in order to have counseling “covered” or to get approval for further sessions.
 In other words, the provider may have to make you appear more severe on paper in order to engage or continue your counseling.
 We believe this creates an ethical dilemma which we do not wish to enter.
 Also, what some companies may reimburse their provider is in many instances less than what the provider normally charges for counseling.
+Thus, we don’t take or handle insurance, are not providers associated with insurance companies, and are not an out-of-network provider.

 We encourage you to review your insurance policy carefully along with your privacy policies to know how your personal information is handled and what particular counseling services are covered and which ones are not.
 Your counseling (mental/behavioral health care) information or chart/paperwork may be lumped together with your medical treatment and handled/managed by your PCP (Primary Care Physician).

 Riders (amendments) may also be placed on your future coverage by your new insurance company (if you change insurance companies) if you have a history of counseling which may limit, restrict or not allow for counseling services.

 Please know fully your benefits and rights as well as the limitations and rules that govern your insurance policy and company.